-Today we talk about it with Giorgio Riccitelli, who is the Head of Music of Dice in Italy
+Today we talk about it with Giorgio Riccitelli, the Head of Music of Dice in Italy.

 Let’s start with the first question who is Giorgio Riccitelli, where does he come from as an experience and how did he become the Italian manager of the DICE platform.

-My story began about 15 years ago in Rome, when I worked as a press office manager and where I developed my business as a promoter around a historic venue, the “Circolo degli Artisti” which now no longer exists, organizing tours and concerts by foreign artists in all Italy.
+My story began about 15 years ago in Rome when I worked as a press office manager.
+I developed my business as a promoter around a historic venue, the “Circolo degli Artisti” which now no longer exists, organizing tours and concerts by foreign artists in all Italy.

-Then I went back and be independent and I founded my own booking agency, which is called Radar Concerti, and during my business, where I brought world-famous foreign artists of the new Pop to Italy such as The XX, Bonopo, MGMT, I met several music professionals in England and London, in particular, the Head of Music of Dice Global Andrew Loggin, with whom I have deepened the relationship.
+Then I went back and became independent, and I founded my own booking agency called Radar Concerti.
+During my business, where I brought world-famous foreign artists of the new Pop to Italy such as The XX, Bonopo, MGMT, I met several music professionals in England and London, in particular, the Head of Music of Dice Global Andrew Loggin, with whom I have deepened the relationship.

-After spreading very well in England, France, and the United States, the Dice management team decided to try to develop in Southern Europe and then in Spain and Italy.
-So I organized a minitour in Milan to present the situation in Italy and in Milan in particular in the Music Venues and concerts.
+After spreading very well in England, France, and the United States, the Dice management team decided to develop in Southern Europe and then in Spain and Italy.
+So I organized a minitour in Milan to present Italy’s situation and in Milan in particular in the Music Venues and concerts.

-I then realized that I could have been the right person to represent DICE and their producer in Italy and they were delighted to have a promoter with my experience who could promote them in the Italian jungle of music.
+I then realized that I could have been the right person to represent DICE and their producer in Italy.
+They were delighted to have a promoter with my experience who could promote them in the Italian jungle of music.

 So a collaboration that has lasted for a year was born, from September 2019 when we launched the first FKA Twigs concert in Milan and it has never stopped